About This Chapter

 4. Northern European Art during the Early Medieval Period

-The Early Medieval Period lasted around 500 years, from 500 AD to 1000 AD.
-In this lesson, we explore the art produced in northern Europe during this time period.
-Northern Europe is made up of Denmark, Estonia, Finland, Iceland, Ireland, Latvia, Lithuania, Norway, Sweden, and the United Kingdom.
+In this lesson, we explore the art produced in northern Europe during the Early Medieval period, from 500 AD to 1000 AD.
+The countries of Northern Europe include Denmark, Estonia, Finland, Iceland, Ireland, Latvia, Lithuania, Norway, Sweden, and the United Kingdom.

 5. Carolingian Art: History, Style & Characteristics